BitClip/BitClip/README.md

 ## Download Working Copy

-You can download a deployed version of this App [here](https://chrome.google.com/webstore/category/apps).
+You can download a deployed version of this app [here](https://chrome.google.com/webstore/category/apps).

 ## Requirements